 With all these voices staying strong, I can’t give up either.
 It’s true that standing up for my beliefs didn’t yield the expected results this time.
 But I truly believe that God put me and you and everyone else in this moment to love and stand for each other.
 Though we lost this funding, we can speak for compassionate decisions in the future.

 Over the coming weeks, please join me in speaking to your government representatives about Central American aid, especially about H.R.
 2615.
 You can find contact information for your representatives at https://www.usa.gov/elected-officials; even a simple email or voice message can let them know that people in need in Guatemala, Honduras, and El Salvador matter to constituents here.

 The future of our world matters, and when we all speak together, we cannot speak unheard.

 *Update: H.R.
 2615 passed unanimously in the House of Representatives on July 15.
-Now, ask your senator to support this bill to protect vital programs!
+Now, ask Congress to support foreign assistance!

 **When you submit your details, you agree to receive occasional updates about World Vision’s campaigns.
 You can unsubscribe at any time.

 Top photo courtesy Linnae Asiel.